-Anti-bullying Online safety Health and Safety Visitors Intimate care Behaviour Management Confidentiality Safer Recruitment Whistleblowing Radicalization Equality and diversity Physical Interventions
+- Anti-bullying

+- Online safety

+- Health and Safety

+- Visitors

+- Intimate care

+- Behaviour Management should include temporary/permanent exclusions and the need for a risk assessment and liaison with the LA

+- Confidentiality

+- Safer Recruitment

+- Whistleblowing

+- Radicalization

+- Equality and diversity

+- Physical Interventions

-First Aid (including management of medical conditions)
+- First Aid (including management of medical conditions)

-Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE September 2018)

-Attendance -including the expectation that carers provide at least 2 emergency contact numbers

-Staff behaviour policy including (code of conduct including acceptable user policy and keeping yourself safe - 1 to 1 working)

-School security to include Lockdown
+- Peer on Peer Abuse (this should include child on child sexual violence and sexual harassment (Part 5 of KCSIE), and 'up skirting' - Attendance - Staff behaviour policy (code of conduct including acceptable user policy and recognising and reporting low level concerns), keeping yourself safe - 1 to 1 working, - School security to include Lockdown/Critical Incident - Educational visits - Emotional Wellbeing and Mental Health

-Educational visits

-2: Our Principles:
+2. Our Principles

 The purpose of this policy is to provide a secure framework for all staff in safeguarding and promoting the welfare of those pupils who attend our school.
-Our school recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our schools activities.
+Our school recognises that the safety and welfare of children is paramount and that we have a responsibility to protect children in all of our school activities.
 We take all reasonable steps to ensure, through appropriate procedures and training, that all children, irrespective of sex, age, disability, race, religion or belief, sexual identity or social status, are protected from abuse.
 We will seek to:

-- That all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence.

-- Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
-Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti discriminatory and anti-oppressive practice throughout the school and with our parents, carers and all those we work with. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - We also recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Share information about concerns with agencies who need to know, and involving parents and children appropriately. - Our school maintains an attitude of 'it could happen here' at all times.
+- Ensure that all children feel listened to and valued - Create a safe and welcoming environment where children can develop their skills and confidence. - Support and encourage other groups and organisations to implement similar policies. - Recognise that safeguarding children is the responsibility of everyone, not just those who work with children. - Ensure that any training or events are managed to the highest possible safety standards. - Review ways of working to incorporate best practice.
+Including this policy being regularly reviewed and updated to reflect current best practice and Government expectations. - We are committed to ensure that we at all times demonstrate anti-discriminatory and anti-oppressive practice throughout the school and with our parents, carers and all those we work with. - Treat all children with respect regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - Recognise the additional needs of children from minority ethnic groups and disabled children and the barriers they may face. - Carefully recruit and select all employees, contractors and volunteers. - Respond swiftly and appropriately to all complaints and concerns about poor practice or suspected or actual child abuse. - Work with partner agencies and share information about concerns with agencies who need to know, and involving parents and children appropriately. - Maintain an attitude of 'it could happen here' at all times.

-2.1 Key elements to this policy:
+2.1 Key elements to this policy